martindevans/martindevans.me/games.md

 Although Heist never became a playable game I learned a huge amount working on it.
 Not just because worked on every part of a game engine, and learned a bit about everything involved in making a game.
 But also because I had specific things I needed to achieve (e.g. I need to play some sound effects for this) and had to learn how to build things without overengineering them, and how to build things in a maintainable way so that I could come back to it a year later when I'd forgotten all the details!

-Over the years I wrote many blog posts about the development of Heist:
+Over the years I wrote many _many_ blog posts about the development of Heist:

 <ul>
     {% for page in site.tags.heist %}